Generic selectors

 Photo by Sound On

-The typical image of Greeks often includes dark hair, brown eyes, and olive skin, but Greek people actually have a diverse range of appearances.
-While most modern Greeks have brown or black hair, lighter shades of brown, blond, and even red hair also exist.
+The typical Mediterranean stereotype of Greeks includes dark hair, brown eyes, and olive skin, but Greek people show a wide range of physical features.
+While most modern Greeks have brown or black hair, lighter shades like blond, red, and even the occasional redhead can be found.

 4. How Tall are Greek People?